lennart-benschop/agon-forth/forth16/README.md

 `SAVE-SYSTEM <name>`

 Save the current FORTH dictionary into the specified file.
-You can later load this file at the Cerberus command prompt and run it.
+You can later load this file at the MOS prompt and run it.
 Example:
 `SAVE-SYSTEM myapp.bin`